arktosdesign/vars-jka-server-checker/README.md

 ### Available scripts

-In the project directory, cd into the top level and run `npm i` as usual to install dependencies.
+In the project directory, run `npm i` as usual to install dependencies.

 #### `npm run dev`
 To start dev environment and compile code (including SCSS).